canibanoglu/tango_with_django_book/chapters/templates.rst

 	    </body>
 	</html>

-However, we can overcome this by placing default content within the block definition, like so.
+However, we can overcome this by placing default content within the block definition, like so:

 .. code-block:: html